Rotavirus: Prevention

 Rotaviruses are highly contagious and cannot be treated with antibiotics or other drugs.
 Because improved sanitation does not decrease the prevalence of rotaviral disease, and the rate of hospitalisations remains high despite the use of oral rehydrating medicines, the primary public health intervention is vaccination.
 In 1998, a rotavirus vaccine was licensed for use in the United States.
 Clinical trials in the United States, Finland, and Venezuela had found it to be 80–100% effective at preventing severe diarrhoea caused by rotavirus A, and researchers had detected no statistically significant serious adverse effects.
-The manufacturer, however, withdrew it from the market in 1999, after it was discovered that the vaccine may have contributed to an increased risk for intussusception, a type of bowel obstruction, in one of every 12,000 vaccinated infants.
+The manufacturer, however, withdrew it from the market in 1999, after the vaccine was discovered possibly to have contributed to an increased risk for intussusception, a type of bowel obstruction, in one of every 12,000 vaccinated infants.
 The experience provoked intense debate about the relative risks and benefits of a rotavirus vaccine.

 In 2006, two new vaccines against rotavirus A infection were shown to be safe and effective in children, and in 2009, the WHO recommended that rotavirus vaccine be included in all national immunisation programmes.

 The incidence and severity of rotavirus infections has declined significantly in countries that have acted on this recommendation.
 A 2014 review of available clinical trial data from countries routinely using rotavirus vaccines in their national immunisation programs found that rotavirus vaccines have reduced rotavirus hospitalisations by 49–92% and all cause diarrhoea hospitalisations by 17–55%.
 In Mexico, which in 2006 was among the first countries in the world to introduce rotavirus vaccine, diarrhoeal disease death rates dropped during the 2009 rotavirus season by more than 65 percent among children age two and under.
-In Nicaragua, which in 2006 became the first developing country to introduce a rotavirus vaccine, severe rotavirus infections were reduced by 40 percent and emergency room visits by a half.
-In the United States, rotavirus vaccination since 2006 has led to drops in rotavirus-related hospitalisations by as much as 86 percent.
+In Nicaragua, which in 2006 became the first developing country to introduce a rotavirus vaccine, severe rotavirus infections were reduced by 40% and emergency room visits by a half.
+In the United States, rotavirus vaccination since 2006 has led to drops in rotavirus-related hospitalisations by as much as 86%.
 The vaccines may also have prevented illness in non-vaccinated children by limiting the number of circulating infections.
-In developing countries in Africa and Asia, where the majority of rotavirus deaths occur, a large number of safety and efficacy trials as well as recent post-introduction impact and effectiveness studies of Rotarix and RotaTeq have found that vaccines dramatically reduced severe disease among infants.
+In developing countries in Africa and Asia, where the majority of rotavirus deaths occur, a large number of safety and efficacy trials, as well as recent postintroduction impact and effectiveness studies of Rotarix and RotaTeq have found that vaccines dramatically reduced severe disease among infants.
 In September 2013, the vaccine was offered to all children in the UK, aged between two and three months.
 A 2022 study found that the number of rotavirus cases in infants in England under one year of age was reduced by 77–88%.
 In all age groups, the number of laboratory-confirmed rotavirus infections was reduced by 69–83%.
 In Europe, hospitalisation rates following infection by rotaviruses have decreased by 65% to 84% following the introduction of the vaccine.
 Globally, vaccination has reduced hospital admissions and emergency department visits by a median of 67%.